gsleh123/SFCrimeML/README.md

 *5/7/2018* - Working on using xgboost to predict crime category.
 On the Kaggle competition, we scored a multiclass loss of 28.
 We believe the worse score is due to overfitting.
 We will work on tweaking the parameters to improve our score.

-*5/16/2018* - Tuning the parameters (max_depth, min_child_weight, subsample, colsample_bytree, eta) just by a simple iteration and looking for the lowest merror.
+*5/16/2018* - Tuning the parameters (max_depth, min_child_weight, subsample, colsample_bytree, eta) for xgboost just by a simple iteration and looking for the lowest merror.
+Our new kaggle score is 24.66142.

 *5/19/2018* - Improving the features.